All participants in the study who received placebo PROUD have received PrEP drugs before the end of the study

 My relationship with my wife, also HIV positive is kept in "Old Fashioned Way."
 With condoms.

-And if I were a person who could not keep me faithful to domestic thalamus, for sure I would use the condom and think of tremendous irresponsibility going to the pulpit, to say "no activist" and shoot, the armored platform to square helpless a nonsense of these.
+And if I were a person who could not remain faithful to the domestic thalamus, I would certainly use the condom, and I find it irresponsible to go to the pulpit, say "no activist" and fire, from the armored platform to the defenseless square Such a crap.

 Advances are yea, and in effect.